 In addition, the Commission notes that the proposed project will involve approximately 26,000 cu. yds. of grading and the use of construction equipment on the sandy beach.
 As such, the Commission further notes that the proposed project will result in the potential generation of debris and or presence of equipment and materials that could be subject to tidal action.
-The presence of construction equipment, building materials, and excavated materials on the subject site could pose hazards to beachgoers or swimmers if construction site materials were discharged into the marine environment or left inappropriately/unsafely exposed on the project site.
-In addition, such discharge to the marine environment would result in adverse effects to offshore habitat from increased turbidity caused by erosion and siltation of coastal waters.
-Therefore, in order to ensure that adverse effects to the marine environment are minimized, Special Condition One (1) requires the applicant to ensure that no stockpiling or storage of dirt, construction materials, or equipment shall occur on the beach seaward of the proposed berm location and that any and all debris that results from the construction period shall be immediately removed from the sandy beach.
+Such discharge to the marine environment would result in adverse effects to offshore habitat from increased turbidity caused by erosion and siltation of coastal waters.
+Therefore, in order to ensure that adverse effects to the marine environment are minimized, Special Condition Two (2) requires the applicant to ensure that no stockpiling or storage of dirt, construction materials, or equipment shall occur on the beach seaward of the proposed berm location and that any and all debris that results from the construction period shall be immediately removed from the sandy beach.

-Also, beach grooming, which involves mechanically raking and, in some cases, sifting, beach sand in order to remove wrack and debris, has significant impacts on the natural ecology of sandy beaches, including on invertebrates and foraging seabirds.
+Also, beach grooming, which involves mechanically raking and, in some cases, sifting, beach sand in order to remove wrack and debris, has significant impacts on the natural ecology of sandy beaches, including invertebrates and foraging seabirds.
 The City currently rakes the subject beach in the summer months, and deposits the wrack in the tidal zone, where it is transported downcoast in the direction of the ungroomed State Beach.
 The proposed project has the potential to affect beach wrack through the use of heavy equipment on the beach.
-While the proposed berm construction project does not specifically include any beach grooming activities, the proposed project does include excavation of dry sand for construction and maintenance of the berms, recontouring or "smoothing" of excavated areas, and recontouring of the deposition sites following berm removal in the spring.
-While much of the berm construction activities take place well landward of the typical wrack line, given the importance of wrack in beach habitats, it is necessary to ensure that impacts to wrack are avoided.
-Therefore, in order to avoid potential adverse impacts to sensitive habitat, Special Condition No. 6 requires that any excavation, deposition, and recontouring associated with the proposed project shall be restricted to dry sand area only and shall not occur any closer than ten feet landward of the wrack line or the ordinary high tide line, whichever is further landward.
-Special Condition No. 6 further requires that wrack shall not be removed from the beaches during berm construction activities with the exception that debris that is entangled in the wrack, and which poses a clear threat to public safety, may be removed by hand as needed.
+While the proposed berm construction project does not specifically include any beach grooming activities, the proposed project does include excavation of dry sand for construction and maintenance of the berms, re-contouring or "smoothing" of excavated areas, and re-contouring of the deposition sites following berm removal in the spring.
+While much of the berm construction activities take place well landward of the typical wrack line, given the importance of wrack in beach habitats, the Commission finds it necessary to ensure that impacts to wrack are avoided.
+Therefore, in order to avoid potential adverse impacts to sensitive habitat, Special Condition Six (6) requires that any excavation, deposition, and re-contouring associated with the proposed project shall minimize disturbance to wrack.
+Special Condition Six (6) further requires that wrack shall not be removed from the beaches during berm construction activities with the exception that debris that is entangled in the wrack, and which poses a clear threat to public safety, may be removed by hand as needed.

-As noted above, the Carpinteria City beach is the subject of a feasibility study evaluating five long-term shoreline protection solutions, including construction of vegetated sand dunes, construction of an artificial reef, and construction of a concrete seawall.
-In order to ensure that the impacts of beach grooming practices are adequately considered as part of any long-term shoreline protection effort, Special Condition Three (3) requires that the City evaluate, as part of any long-term shoreline protection program or project, beach grooming alternatives that minimize the removal of natural wrack to the extent feasible on the subject beach.
+As noted above, the Carpinteria City beach is the subject of a feasibility study evaluating long-term shoreline protection solutions, including construction of vegetated sand dunes, construction of an artificial reef, and construction of a concrete seawall.
+In order to ensure that the impacts of beach grooming practices are adequately considered as part of any long-term shoreline protection effort, Special Condition Seven (7) requires that the City evaluate, as part of any long-term shoreline protection program or project, beach grooming alternatives that minimize the removal of natural wrack to the extent feasible on the subject beach.